The Ghosts of Coombe Abbey Hotel

 - Garden Room Restaurant

-- Meeting/Conference rooms – maximum capacity 120 guests
+- Meeting/Conference rooms – maximum capacity of 120 guests

 - WiFi internet access